-We are a biopharmaceutical company focused on the discovery, development and commercialization of small molecule drugs for the treatment of central nervous system disorders.
-We currently have five programs in clinical development and several additional programs in preclinical development and discovery stages.
-In our most advanced proprietary program, we are entering Phase III development with ACP-103 for the treatment of Parkinson's disease psychosis.
-We also have three proprietary Phase II-stage clinical programs, including ACP-103 as a co-therapy for schizophrenia, ACP-103 for the treatment of sleep maintenance insomnia, and ACP-104 for the treatment of schizophrenia.
-We have retained worldwide commercialization rights for all four of these proprietary programs.
-In addition, we have a neuropathic pain program in Phase II clinical trials in collaboration with Allergan, Inc. All of the drug candidates in our product pipeline emanate from discoveries made using our proprietary drug discovery platform.
+We are a biopharmaceutical company focused on the discovery, development, and commercialization of small molecule drugs for the treatment of central nervous system disorders.
+We currently have six clinical programs and several additional programs in discovery and development.
+In our most advanced program, we are conducting Phase III studies with pimavanserin for the treatment of Parkinson's disease psychosis.
+We have reported positive results from a Phase II trial in our program with pimavanserin as a co-therapy in schizophrenia.
+We also have completed enrollment of a Phase IIb trial in our program with ACP-104 as a stand-alone treatment for schizophrenia.
+In addition, we have completed a proof-of-concept clinical study with pimavanserin for the treatment of sleep maintenance insomnia in healthy older adults.
+We have retained worldwide commercialization rights for our programs with pimavanserin and ACP-104.
+Additionally, we have a neuropathic pain program in Phase II development and a glaucoma program in Phase I studies in collaboration with Allergan, Inc. All of the drug candidates in our product pipeline emanate from discoveries made using our proprietary drug discovery platform.

 We have incurred substantial operating losses since our inception due in large part to expenditures for our research and development activities.
-At December 31, 2006, we had an accumulated deficit of \$173.5 million.
+At December 31, 2007, we had an accumulated deficit of \$229.9 million.
 We expect our operating losses to increase for at least the next several years as we pursue the clinical development of our lead drug candidates and expand our discovery and development pipeline.